The Climate Policy Observatory

 -

 In joining the OPC, I am motivated to share my experience in quantitative assessment of the environmental impacts generated by human activities and technologies, to contribute to the evaluation of climate policies and the definition of improvement recommendations.
-In particular I intend to focus on the quantitative assessment of the positive and negative effects of carbon emissions, of policies on socio-technical systems, on industry and vice versa, so to consider the causal relationships between policy actions and expected benefits in relation to climate targets in the analysis.
-Considering the possible side-effects of climate policies, e.g., on environmental impact categories other than climate change (e.g., biodiversity) as well as on social aspects is also very central in my contribution to the OPC.
+In particular I intend to contribute to the understanding of the larger implications of climate policies on production and consumption systems, leveraging a life cycle perspective, to identify hot-spots, trade-offs and unintended effects.
+Considering the possible side-effects of climate policies, e.g., on environmental impact categories other than climate change (e.g., biodiversity) as well as on social aspects is central in my contribution to the OPC.
+Recognizing ecological boundaries as non-negotiable constraints, my vision is to foster transformative perspectives enabling climate policies that focus on sufficiency rather than just efficiency.
+Inherently, these approaches broaden policy evaluation beyond narrow economic metrics, including wellbeing, inequality reduction, ecological regeneration and, in general terms, what constitutes a good life within planetary boundaries.

 -